Hack-Diversity/template-react-express-monorepo/docs/beanstalk/02_Creating_EB_Environment/README.md

 <br>
-1) Run the "eb init" command which will prompt you for a few questions.
+1) Run the `eb init` command which will prompt you for a few questions.
 You make your selection by typing the matching number or character and pressing "Enter".
  Make sure to select the "US East (N. Virginia)" option which should be #1.

 ![Running "eb init" command and selecting Option 1 <US East N. Virginia>)](./images/EB_CLI_INIT_1_Select_Region.png)